Toxic Embedded Fragments

-These Veterans may be eligible for medical surveillance at the Toxic Embedded Fragment Surveillance Center at the Baltimore VA Medical Center.
+These Veterans may be eligible for medical surveillance conducted by the Toxic Embedded Fragment Surveillance Center at the Baltimore VA Medical Center.

 Shrapnel is a common term to describe the toxic fragments from improvised explosive devices (IEDs), bombs, mines and shells.
 Some of the fragments may contain depleted uranium.

 Although health problems caused by toxic embedded fragments are not fully understood, generally fragments are potentially harmful in two ways:

 If you are concerned about toxic embedded fragments from injuries in military service, talk to your health care provider or local VA Environmental Health Coordinator.

 OEF, OIF, and OND Veterans with embedded fragments may be eligible for medical surveillance through the Toxic Embedded Fragment Surveillance Center at the Baltimore VA Medical Center.